Innovative Global Program

 appreciation for the arts as creative expressions of human life.

-List of Liberal Arts Courses:
+List of Liberal Arts Subjects:

 ・Communication